 - Follow the SCI-level instructions and links

-- It is traditional to give a bound copy of the thesis to your advisor and supervisor.
+- If you choose to have your thesis bound as a hard copy, it is common to give a bound copy to your advisor and supervisor.

 Evaluation of the thesis:

 - The supervisor proposes a grade for your thesis in the assessment statement.
 See evaluation principles.